cabal-club/cable/wire.md

 ordering problems if a host's hardware clock is skewed, or a timestamp is spoofed.

-- ok, two separate things:
-  1. the issue with timestamp+link ordering that we identified a while back
-  2. whether the post type ought to be sorted (assume a reliable sort method)

 ##### 5.1.2.1 Setting links
 Each post made to a channel should link to all known heads in that channel.
 This is explained in detail below.